Enable SQL Server Managed Backup to Microsoft Azure

 Use msdb; GO EXEC msdb.managed_backup.sp_backup_config_basic @enable_backup = 1, @database_name = 'yourdatabasename', @container_url = 'https://managedbackupstorage.blob.core.windows.net/backupcontainer', @retention_days = 30 GO

-SQL Server Managed Backup to Windows Azure is now enabled on the database you specified.
+SQL Server Managed Backup to Microsoft Azure is now enabled on the database you specified.
 It may take up to 15 minutes for the backup operations on the database to start to run.

 Review Extended Event Default Configuration: Review the Extended Event settings by running the following transact-SQL statement.